-After celebrating Waitangi Day, I’d like to remember my day trip to Waitangi where I did a tour of this special place for all New Zealanders.
+After celebrating Waitangi Day, I’d like to remember my day trip to Waitangi, where I took a walking tour of this special place for all New Zealanders.
 In addition to learning all about New Zealand’s early history, you’ll learn about our national day.

-I walked less than 2km from Paihia, to start my day trip to Waitangi.
+I walked less than 2km from Paihia to start my day trip to Waitangi.
 It was here I was going to do the guided tour.
 However, as I had under a half-hour wait, I saw the 22-minute film The Birthplace of a Nation first.
-Meeting the group, we are all given earpieces for the tour, which are perfect.
+Meeting the group, we were all given earpieces for the tour, which were perfect.
 The earpieces are invaluable.
-This was the first place I had them and it’s good if you’re in a large group, as you can hear what is being said even from the back of the group.
-After that, we start the tour by walking to the Ceremonial Waka.
+This was the first place I had them, and it’s good if you’re in a large group, as you can hear what is being said even from the back of the group.
+After that, we started the tour by walking to Ceremonial Waka.

 Need a Car?